Sharp and quantitative estimates for the $p-$Torsion of convex sets: The quantitative results

 \subsubsection{Proof of Theorem \ref{teorema3}}

-\begin{proof} Let $\Omega$ be a bounded, open and convex set with nonempty interior in $\mathbb{R}^2$ and let us consider a rectangle $Q$ of sides $P(\Omega)/2$ and $w_{\Omega}$ containing $\Omega$.
-Such a rectangle exists, since it is enough to choose the shorter side of $Q$ parallel to the direction of $w_{\Omega}$ and to recall the lower bound in \eqref{diam_per} (see Figure \ref{figure}).
+\begin{proof} Let $\Omega$ be a non-empty, bounded, open and convex set in $\mathbb{R}^2$ and let us consider a rectangle $Q$ with sides $P(\Omega)/2$ and $w_{\Omega}$ containing $\Omega$.
+Such a rectangle exists, since it is enough to choose the shorter side of $Q$ parallel to the direction of $w_{\Omega}$ and to recall the lower bound in \eqref{diam_per} (see Figure \ref{fig:M3}).

 Now, let $\sigma>0$ be such that